Agoric/documentation/main/guides/ui-tutorial/starting/index.md

 yarn create vite my-agoric-ui --template react-ts
 ```

-Follow the instructions outputted by the command and you should have a local dev server running with a bare-bones React app:
+Follow the instructions outputted by the command and you should have a local dev server running with a bare-bones React app.

-(FIXME: ADD SCREENSHOT)

 ## Hardening

-(FIXME: Explain Endo better) The next step is to install [Endo](https://github.com/endojs/endo), because the Agoric libraries depend on HardenedJS.
+The next step is to install [Endo](https://github.com/endojs/endo), because the Agoric libraries depend on Hardened JavaScript.
 To get it set up, we'll add a few dependencies:

 ```
 yarn add -D ses @endo/eventual-send